Stadion An der Alten Försterei

 Union Berlin’s predecessor – SC Union Oberschöneweide – had to search for a new stadium after their own piece of ground would be used to build a new housing complex.
 They settled on a piece of ground where the Stadion An der Alten Försterei is standing right now.
 When Union Berlin started winning matches and making promotions, the time came they needed a bigger stadium.
 The expired, small stadium was the only thing that held Union Berlin back from promoting.
 The stadium wasn’t even allowed to host matches anymore after 2008, simply because it was too dangerous for supporters to take place on the stands.
 So, the club was left with two options: they either had to move or build a new stadium.
 Since this piece of ground was considered to be sacred, they, obviously, chose to build a new stadium which would be called the same: Stadion An der Alten Försterei.

-Visit Stadion An der Alten Försterei
+How to visit the Stadion An der Alten Försterei

 Union Berlin’s stadium is quite a distance away from the German capital’s city centre.
 Make sure to leave well in advance on a matchday of Union Berlin because you don’t want to be late.
 There are several options to travel from the city’s centre to the stadium through public transportation, and all the options take a little less than an hour.
 At this website, you’ll find all the options for travelling in Berlin.
 The website also shows how long every option takes and how much it’ll cost you.
 Would you like to visit the amazing club of Union Berlin in their brand-new Stadion An der Alten Försterei?
 Then you should book your football trip to Union Berlin and enjoy!